Exawind/amr-wind/docs/sphinx/theory/theory.rst

 The `Basics section
 <https://amrex-codes.github.io/amrex/docs_html/Basics_Chapter.html>`_ provides a
-thorough overview of the basic datastructures and ways to interact with these structures.
+thorough overview of the basic data structures and ways to interact with these structures.
 The `GPU section
 <https://amrex-codes.github.io/amrex/docs_html/GPU_Chapter.html>`_ provides an
 overview of the AMReX GPU strategy and the higher-level functions (e.g.,